 With CROS hearing aids, a microphone records sound from the individual’s deaf side and transfers it directly into a receiver in the healthy ear.
 This does not influence the healthy ear’s normal capacity.
 Rather, it permits sounds arriving at the impaired ear to be recorded, processed by the brain, and ultimately heard.
 In short, a variation of directional hearing is made possible once again.

 Try the new Nx technology

 Virtually invisible design meets the most advanced technology!
 Both the in-the-ear and behind-the-ear models are clinically proven to reduce listening effort.
 With the Nx technology, you can enjoy better hearing in every situation.

-In BiCROS provision, the microphone records the signal at the deaf ear and transmits them wirelessly to the other ear.
-Since the better ear also has an impairment, this side has an additional microphone, which can also receive signals.
-Both signals are then amplified to enable the best possible hearing capacity.
+BiCROS hearing aids are worn by individuals who have severe hearing loss in one ear, and minor hearing loss in the other.
+Like with CROS hearing aids, the microphone records the signal at the impaired ear and transmits it wirelessly to the other.
+However, since the other ear also has an impairment, this side has an additional microphone, which can also receive signals.
+Both signals are then amplified to enable the best possible hearing.

 Discover the Oticon Opn

 The Oticon Opn is the world’s first internet-connected hearing aid.
 Its 360-degree sound helps your brain understand up to 30% more speech, making it easier for you to catch every word.